fellowship/upskill_challenges_02/Spreadsheet/README.md

 The [Excel File](https://github.com/fellowship/upskill_challenges/blob/main/Spreadsheet/Spreadsheet%20Challenge.xlsx) contains all the necessary details.
 Download the file, rename it _**yourfirstname_yourlastname_excel.xlsx**_, read the instructions, and complete the exercises.

-Submit your solution no later than **midnight PST on Sunday, January 31 for corporate employees** and **Friday, February 12 for retail employees**.
+Submit your solution no later than **midnight PST on Monday, June 14 for all employees**.

 ## Guidelines